NethServer/nethserver-cockpit/docs/docs/api/system-accounts-provider.md

 }
 ```

-See `perldoc NethServer::SSSD` for attributes descritpion.
+See `perldoc NethServer::SSSD` for attributes description.

 ### probeldap